What does running do for your body? 5 benefits new runners might notice

 The Brooks Beasts Team is a Seattle-based pro running team, led by coach Danny Mackey, specializes in distances from 800m to 5000m and includes athletes from all around the world.
 Inspiring you beyond your run and pursuing dreams is what the team is built for.

 2. Running can improve your muscle and bone strength

-You also pull in your core muscles, and even smaller muscle groups you might not recognise, like your back, hips, calf muscles, and even your upper body.
-Working on your core muscles (abdominals, obliques, diaphragm, pelvic floor, trunk extensors and hip flexors) can help you with flexibility, balance and endurance.
+You also pull in your core muscles, and even smaller muscle groups you might not recognize, like your back, hips, calf muscles, and even your upper body.
+Working on your core muscles (abdominals, obliques, diaphragm, pelvic floor, trunk extensors, and hip flexors) can help you with flexibility, balance, and endurance.